-How To: Submit Electronic (EDI) Claims
+Submit Electronic Claims

 By submitting your claims electronically through TherapyNotes, you can track claims from initial submission through posting the payments, all in one place.
 There's no need to log in to a third-party system and no need to worry about data entry errors.

 Note: Practice Billers, Practice Administrators, and Clinical Administrators can complete this step.

-- Click the User Icon > Settings > Practice Billing
+- Click the User Icon > Settings > Practice Billing (in Billing section)

 - Select the Enable Billing Features checkbox

-- Select the Enable TherapyNotes EDI checkbox
+- Select the Enable Electronic Claims and ERA checkbox

 For more information about setting up your account for billing in TherapyNotes, read Quick Start: Billing.

 Follow one of the methods below.
 Claims are ready to be submitted when a clinician completed and signed a billable note for a client who is set up to bill their insurance.
-The bubble next to Submit EDI Claims throughout TherapyNotes (such as on the main Billing page and on your To-Do list) will display the number of claims that are ready to be submitted electronically.
+The bubble next to Submit Electronic Claims throughout TherapyNotes (such as on the main Billing page and on your To-Do list) will display the number of claims that are ready to be submitted electronically.

-(A) Select All Items Ready for Initial Submission: Click this link to select each appointment that has not been previously submitted
+(A) Select All Items Ready for Initial Submission: Click this link to select each appointment that has not been previously submitted.

-- Click the Submit Claims button
+4) Click the Submit Claims button.

-Warnings on the Submit EDI Claims page
+Warnings on the Submit Electronic Claims page

 A red warning indicates there is an error with the information on the claim that needs to be fixed before the claim can be submitted.
 To correct these errors, click on the hyperlinked appointment information to edit the corresponding data, or, when applicable, click on the hyperlinked text in the warning to be taken to the appropriate page in TherapyNotes to make your corrections.